Rockies vs. Marlins Prediction, Odds, Picks with Carlos SME - Sports Talk Florida

 ATS (Against the Spread)

-The Rockies have a balanced 5-5-0 record against the spread over their past 10 games.
+The Rockies are 5-5 against the spread in their last 10 matches.

 Key Player Stats